Sumerge/Saml-Authentication/README.md

   - Then will initiate and redirect to the identity provider.
   - On successful login and request will be redirected to to the Post Login URL and can obtain the user info from the stored claims.
 - In case for logouts, the request will hit the Saml Authentication core and on successful call will redirect a call to the configured post logout url , where the SP can terminate its local session and cookies.

+# Certificate Installation Step

+This section explains the step need to install the PFX certificate on the machines.

+- Starting by righting click on certificate in click install PFX, with admin rights
+- Chose the Store Location to be **LOCAL MACHINE**
+- Enter the password if Any
+- Select the Certificate Store to be custom
+  - Press the Browser Option and choose **Personal**

+- Finalize the remaining and press finish

+Once successfully installed, we need to give IIS the certificate rights

+## IIS Certificate Control access

+- Open **Manage Computer Certificates**
+- Find the installed certificate in **personal**

+- Right click on the certificate and choose
+  - All Tasks
+    - **Mange Private Keys**

+- A pop up will open, saying to SELECT USER just press the **advanced** button
+- A new window will open click on **Select a Principal**
+- From the location tab change the **location** to be the master machine ie the **Node Name**
+- Press the **Find now** button and Search results will appear
+- Find the **User IIS\_USER** and choose

+- Give the IIS\_USER full perssion **FULL CONTROL** and **READ**

+## Load User Profile Step

+- Once that is completed go to the IIS server and open the Portal Application pool.
+- Go to Advanced Pool Settings
+- Go to Process Model and set **Load User Profile** to **TRUE**